Pensions & retirement

 How much can I contribute to a pension as a high earner?

-However, if you earn over £260,000 in a year, you may have a tapered annual allowance.
+However, if you have a very high income, you may have a tapered annual allowance.

 Tapered annual allowance